Want to read this in ebook form? Download here.

 Dawson gaped at Alice.
 He shrank against the wall.
 “You’re all mad,” he hissed.

-“I think you’re right,” Napoleon said, retrieving the basket, now glowing red once again.
+“That’s a good idea, Alice,” Napoleon said, retrieving the glowing red basket.
 “But I’ll have to line up the wire marks very carefully or it will spoil the effect.”

 Dawson groaned.
 “You’re too late, in any event,” he said, squirming.
 “When we found out Dr. Morgan had betrayed us, I called the strike force in for tonight.
 They’ll be here any moment.”
 He twitched under Napoleon’s gaze.
 “If I were you, I’d run, while I still had a chance.”